 The spikes in the number of articles in 2011 and 2016 were due to hearings regarding sewer service charge (SSC) increases that are required under California Proposition 218, which are required at least every 5 years.
-NapaSan has been able to maintain media presence at around 33 articles per year recently through concerted efforts, working with local reporters on stories and actively issuing press releases.
 The jump in 2016 includes 19 Letters to the Editor regarding the SSC fee increase.
+In 2017, the quantity fell to 21, but still represents a solid number.

-The tone of the articles have been overwhelmingly positive or neutral in tone (97% in 2015) recently, but saw a dramatic drop in 2016 due to the SSC rate increase.
-In 2016, all of the newspaper articles in were evaluated and determined to be factually accurate, while some of the Letters to the Editor had inaccuracies.
+The tone of the articles have been overwhelmingly positive or neutral in tone recently, but saw a dramatic drop in 2016 due to the SSC rate increase.
+In 2017, there was one negative article in the newspaper regarding a significant sanitary sewer overflow, and three negative Letters to the Editor related to that incident.

+All of the newspaper articles in were evaluated and determined to be factually accurate, and all but one of the Letters to the Editor were accurate.
 "Accuracy" can be subjective, so here it has been defined narrowly as meaning that there were no significant factual errors in the story that could cause a reader to misinterpret what was being reported.